| |

 Note: Asked of registered voters.

- Do you think that a UFO crash-landed in Roswell, New Mexico in 1947, or don’t you think so?
+Do you think that a UFO crash-landed in Roswell, New Mexico in 1947, or don’t

 Do not believe/